hep-mirrors/sherpa/Manual/source/manual/command-line-options.rst

 Command Line Options
 ####################

-The available command line options for Sherpa.
+The available command line options for Sherpa (given either in long form (starting with two hyphen) or, alternatively in a short-hand form) include:

 .. option:: --run-data, -f <file>